JamesHutchison/megamock/README.md

 ```

 `MegaMock` objects have the same attributes as regular `MagicMock`s plus `megamock` and `megainstance`.
 For example, `my_mega_mock.megamock.spy` is the object being spied, if set. `my_class_mock.megainstance` is the instance returned when the class is instantiated.
+Note that you typically access the megainstance with `MegaMock(my_class_mock).megainstance` due to limitations in the type system.

 The [guidance document](GUIDANCE.md) is available to provide in-depth information on using mocking and MegaMock.
 Continuing reading to
 quickly jump in to examples.